iiwaasnet/kino/README.md

 Along with URL, every *receiving* socket has globally unique socket **Identity** assigned.
 This socket identity together with message identity and message version are used for message routing.

-During actor registration process, after ActorHost has added corresponding entries with message identities and method references to it's mapping table, it sends the same registration information to MessageRouter, replacing methods references with the identity of it's *receiving* socket.
+During actor registration process, after ActorHost has added corresponding entries with message identities and method references to ActorHandlerMap table, it sends the same registration information to MessageRouter, replacing method references with the identity of it's *receiving* socket.
-MessageRouter stores this registration into it's **InternalRoutingTable**.
-MessageRouter as well can connect to other MessageRouter(s) over the **scale out socket**s (for simplicity, receiving and sending scale out sockets shown as one) and exchange information about the registrations, they have in their InternalRoutingTables.
-But this time, MessageRouter replaces socket identities of ActorHosts with it's own identity of the *scale out socket*.
+MessageRouter stores this registration into **InternalRoutingTable**.
+Further on, MessageRouter can connect to other MessageRouter(s) over the **scale out socket** (for simplicity, receiving and sending scale out sockets shown as one) and exchange information about the registrations, they have in their InternalRoutingTables.
+But this time, MessageRouter replaces socket identities of ActorHosts with its own identity of the *scale out socket*.
 When other MessageRouter receives such a registration information, it stores it into it's **ExternalRoutingTable**.
 This is how in **kino** network everyone knows everything.

 Now, when MessageRouter receives a message, either via local or scale out socket, it looks up by *message identity* it's InternalRoutingTable to find a
 *socket identity* of an ActorHost, which is able to process the message.
 If there is an entry, incoming message is routed to ActorHost socket.
 ActorHost picks up the message, does a lookup in it's *ActorHandlerMap* for a handling method and passes the message to corresponding actor.

-If, nevertheless, MessageRouter doesn't find any entry in it's InternalRoutingTable, it does a lookup in *ExternalRoutingTable*.
+If, nevertheless, MessageRouter doesn't find any entry in its InternalRoutingTable, it does a lookup in *ExternalRoutingTable*.
 The socket identity, if found, in this case points to another MessageRouter, to which then the message is finally forwarded for processing.

 Now, we know how actors are registered within ActorHosts and how MessageRouters can exchange registrations and forward messages to each other.